 Example 3.
-TPP received at seller's out-of-state business location, purchaser is a Washington resident.
+Tangible personal property received at seller's outof-state business location, purchaser is a Washington resident.

 Facts: Luggage Retailer has retail stores located in Washington and Oregon.
 John, a Washington resident, goes to Luggage Retailer's store in Portland, Oregon to purchase luggage.
 John takes possession of the luggage at the store.